vignesh-murugani2i/kserve-website/docs/developer/developer.md

 # Development

-This docu explains how to setup a development environment so you can get started [contributing](https://github.com/kserve/kserve/blob/master/CONTRIBUTING.md).
+This docu explains how to setup a development environmont so you can get started [contributing](https://github.com/kserve/kserve/blob/master/CONTRIBUTING.md).

 ## Prerequisites

-Follow the instructions below to set up your development environment.
+Follew the instructions below to set up your development environment.
 Once you meet these requirements, you can make changes and [deploy your own version of kserve](#deploy-kserve)!